BugenZhao/LeetCode.playground/README.md

 - [ ] 🤨 [[Q]](https://leetcode.com/problems/leftmost-column-with-at-least-a-one/) ~~[S]~~ 1428.
 Leftmost Column with at Least a One
 - [ ] 🤨 [[Q]](https://leetcode.com/problems/first-unique-number/) ~~[S]~~ 1429.
 First Unique Number
 - [ ] 🤨 [[Q]](https://leetcode.com/problems/check-if-a-string-is-a-valid-sequence-from-root-to-leaves-path-in-a-binary-tree/) ~~[S]~~ 1430.
 Check If a String Is a Valid Sequence from Root to Leaves Path in a Binary Tree
-- [X] 😊 [[Q]](https://leetcode.com/problems/kids-with-the-greatest-number-of-candies/) [[S]](./LeetCode.playground/Pages/1431-Kids%20With%20the%20Greatest%20Number%20of%20Candies.xcplaygroundpage/Contents.swift) 1431.
-Kids With the Greatest Number of Candies
 - [ ] 🤨 [[Q]](https://leetcode.com/problems/max-difference-you-can-get-from-changing-an-integer/) ~~[S]~~ 1432.
 Max Difference You Can Get From Changing an Integer
 - [ ] 🤨 [[Q]](https://leetcode.com/problems/check-if-a-string-can-break-another-string/) ~~[S]~~ 1433.
 Check If a String Can Break Another String
 - [ ] 😫 [[Q]](https://leetcode.com/problems/number-of-ways-to-wear-different-hats-to-each-other/) ~~[S]~~ 1434.
 Number of Ways to Wear Different Hats to Each Other